pydsigner/whichwayisup2/README.txt

 Oh, and one more thing - if you don't find the game challenging enough as it is, try maximize your score by getting through it without losing any health at all.
-This could be damn hard at some points, but it's always possible!
+This could be hard at some points, but it's always possible!
 Improving speed records also provides some additional challenge.

-KNOWN BUGS/ISSUES:

-- Some minor collision detection related bugs and annoyances - especially regarding corner-to-corner-collisions.
-- The player may get stuck if jumping over the top when the level is about to rotate.

 SPEEDRUNNING: